Ontario Highway 404: 1997-2007 expansion

 In the interim period, work went into expanding the six lane freeway through Toronto and Markham.
 A combination interchange was built with the new Highway 407 ETR which opened in June 1997, which as a prerequisite required the realignment of some ramps from the nearby Highway 7 interchange.
 In early 1998, the MTO announced plans for two contracts to widen Highway 404 south of Highway 7.
 The first contract converted the grass median into an additional lane in each direction with a central concrete barrier between them, with the inner lanes to eventually be converted into HOV lanes.
-High-mast lighting was also installed, replacing the unique luminaires used on the freeway.
-The second contract would result in an additional lane in each direction on the outside the existing freeway south of Highway 407, making it ten lanes wide, with expansion of the southbound and northbound lanes completed in 2005 and 2007, respectively.
-In 2002, Highway 404 was widened to six lanes between Highway 7 and Wellington Road, using the right-of-way afforded by the grass median.
+High-mast lighting was installed in the median barrier, replacing the unique luminaires that were mounted outside of the right shoulder of each carriageway.
+With the shift in road illumination completed as a prerequisite, the second contract would result in an additional lane in each direction on the outside the existing freeway south of Highway 407, making it ten lanes wide, with expansion of the southbound and northbound lanes completed in 2005 and 2007, respectively.

-Ramps were added to connect Regional Road 73 (16th Avenue) with the segment of Highway 404 north of that junction, making it a full interchange.
-On June 19, 2003, Transportation Minister and Oak Ridges MPP Frank Klees opened the new ramps, with Thornhill MPP Tina Molinari also in attendance, with traffic permitted onto the ramp following the ceremony.

-Starting in the late 1990s, improvements were made to the bottlenecked interchange with Highway 401.
+In conjunction with the widening to add HOV lanes, improvements were made to the bottlenecked interchange with Highway 401.
 This involved the construction of a two-lane on-ramp receiving traffic from the eastbound Highway 401 express and collectors that would converge with Highway 404 northbound without access to Sheppard Avenue, while the existing single lane on-ramp for that same movement was retained for Highway 401 collector traffic to exit at Sheppard Avenue.
 In early 2004, construction began on a new ramp from the Highway 404 southbound HOV lane to the Highway 401 westbound collectors, with the ramp consisting of a curved tunnel beneath the Highway 404's southbound general traffic lanes.
-To accommodate the HOV ramp, the ramp for general traffic from Highway 404 southbound to the Highway 401 westbound collectors was realigned which also permitted a higher speed.
+To accommodate the HOV tunnel ramp, the directional ramp for general traffic from Highway 404 southbound to the Highway 401 westbound collectors was shifted further west with its entry just under the Don Mills Road overpass while also realigned to permit a higher speed.
 On December 13, 2005, the southbound HOV lane was opened to traffic.
 This was one of the three original HOV lanes in Ontario; the other two HOV lanes were on Highway 403 in Mississauga.

 Work on the northbound HOV lane began shortly thereafter, opening at 8:30 am on Monday, July 23, 2007.
+As the freeway crosses Highway 7, the southbound HOV lane started as an additional lane while the northbound HOV lane transitioned to a standard through lane as the rightmost general travel lane merged.